brianvanburken/brianvanburken.github.io/_drafts/rest-of-json-properties-as-list-when-decoding-in-elm.md

 {% endprism %}

-In the end we have a correct model with all the rest of properties from the JSON object.
+In the end, we have a correct model with all the rest of the properties from the JSON object.
 To display this list all we need to do is map the list to HTML to display the information to the user.

 You can check out the final SSCCE here: <https://ellie-app.com/9Qxk3RDydTka1>